sondrelg/rs-case/docs/README.md

 After only 100 reps, the results seem to stabilize, and flatten out at around a 2.3x longer execution time for the Python implementation.

 The 1-rep result however, seems to show that Python performs better in the scenario that would normally matter.
 For anyone worried about this, I think there's no doubt that one test of 1 rep is a poor experiment, and so I ran this scenario another one million times.
 With a larger sample, the average improvement for `1 rep` averages to `1.85x` while the median becomes `1.88x`.
 In short, the Rust implementation seems to outperform the Python across the board.

-## Contributing

-Contributions are welcome.

-Look in the docs folder for more info.